hevmarriott/m00a-snakemake/README.md

 ## Requirements
 - Snakemake installed via Conda in a standalone environment - [link to recommended installation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
    * NOTE - this environment takes up 1.1 Gigabytes of disk storage
-- A Google Cloud service account to access the public GATK-SV resource buckets
+- A Google Cloud service account to access the public GATK-SV resource buckets and a dedicated Google Cloud Storage Bucket
+   * NOTE - with Cromwell, underscores in the storage bucket name are not permitted
 - Snakemake profile for submitting many parallel jobs via the SLURM cluster
    * NOTE - this should be created in the m00a-snakemake/ directory